oasis-tcs/openc2-jadn/jadn-v2.0.md

 | **Record**     | same as **Map**                                                                                 |

 **Format options that affect XML serialization**
-* When using XML serialization, instances of JADN types with one of the following format options MUST be serialized as:
+* When using XML serialization, instances of JADN types with one of the following format options MUST be serialized as shown in Table 6-8.

+###### Table 6-8: XML Serialization Formats

 | Option       | JADN Type | XML Serialization Requirement                               |
 |:-------------|:----------|:------------------------------------------------------------|